Online Goals Any Local Business Can (and Should) Track to Improve Their Digital Presence

-Goal and conversion tracking for Search Engine Optimization in Google Analytics is helpful for any business.
+Goal and conversion tracking for Search Engine Optimization in Google Analytics are helpful for any business.
 For local businesses, however, it’s critical.
 Understanding where your business is coming from can help you create loyal customers and make more sales.

-When starting any internet marketing campaign for a local business, tracking certain goals in Google Analytics can determine the campaign’s overall success.
+When starting any internet marketing campaign for a local business, tracking specific goals in Google Analytics can determine the campaign’s overall success.
 Knowing your way around Google Analytics can take time, but you only need to know a few things to start making use of the data.